Danish DPA (Datatilsynet) releases new cookie guidelines – here are the essentials.

 A user visits a website for the first time and is presented with a cookie consent pop-up.
 The pop-up informs the user of cookies.
-A cookie Consent Solution implemented on the website secures that no cookies are set before the user has consented.
+A cookie Consent Solution implemented on the website makes sure that no cookies are set before the user has consented.
 Thereby, personal data processing only occurs if and when the user has given consent to it.

-LINK: What is prior consent?
+Link: What is prior consent?